ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Video showing BoxyRoomCardboard.apk in action.
 </p>

-You need to restart the app when misalignment between the headset and the head movement is observed.
+You need to restart the app when misalignment between the headset and the head movement is observed .
+The missaligning is a bug which was solved for the GearVR version but is still present in the Cardboard version.

-CardboardVR lags the time warp function that we can use in GearVR and Daydream apps therefore the head rotation is less smooth.
-If you can please try to use Daydream or GearVR the experience will be noticeably better.
+CardboardVR lags the time warp and low persistency functionalities that we can use in GearVR and Daydream apps.
+If you can use a GearVR or Daydream headset to get a noticeably improved experience.

 ### On GearVR (apps need to be signed first):

 Installing on GearVR requires the app to be signed first.
-Since the current GearVR version is better than the Daydream version the few extra steps to sign it are worth it.
+But since the current GearVR version is better than the Daydream/Cardboard version the few extra steps to sign it are worth it.

 <b>Signing the .apk file:</b>

 First.
-Download the WhiteIsland.apk. or the vikingVillage.apk.
+Download the WhiteIsland.apk. or the VikingVillage.apk.

 Second.
-The quickest option I found is to sign the apk using the free [Injector for GearVR app](https://play.google.com/store/apps/details?id=com.zgsbrgr.gearvr.injector&hl=en).
+Sign the apk using the free [Injector for GearVR app](https://play.google.com/store/apps/details?id=com.zgsbrgr.gearvr.injector&hl=en).
 Just safe the .apk file on your phone, use the Injector app to sign it and install.
-Make sure the app you want to sign and install is not already installed on your phone because in my case this prevents the app from installing.
+Make sure the app you want to sign and install is not already installed on your phone because in my case this prevents the app from installing again.

 If the Injector app doesn't work for you try this alternative:
 Find out your device ID [here](https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/).
 With the .apk file and the device ID you can sign the apk yourself.
 How you can sign the apk is explained in [this Youtube video](https://www.youtube.com/watch?v=Ho1TbQozyO0).
 I recommend the option where you download the addosig.bat program to sign the apk.
 You can either follow the link under the Youtube page or download the Add OSIG.zip file containing the addosig.bat program directly from this repository.